jmcnally17/animations/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 into your terminal.
 Then, enter `brew install sfml` to install the graphics library.
-The Xcode command line tools contain the g++ command needed to create the executable file.
+The Xcode command line tools contain the g++ compile command needed to create the executable file.
 These can be installed by simply entering

 ```
 xcode-select --install